abhikhya2001/Digital_Health_Hackathon_Challenge2/README.md

 # 3. AWS ACCESS KEY ID AND SECRET KEY:

      You can run this code by generating your own AWS access key ID and secret key using your own personal AWS account.
 Follow the steps below:
-     First, login to your AWS account and create a bucket with a valid name.
+     First, login to your AWS account and create an S3 bucket with a valid name.
      In line 31 of app.py, replace 'BUCKET_NAME' with the name of your bucket.
      Then, go to 'Security credentials' in your account and generate a pair of Access Key ID and Secret Key.